Student Resources & FAQs

 Per SUNY guidelines, if you plan to come to the Applied Technologies Center, Brighton Campus and/or Downtown Campus for any reason during the spring semester, you are required to present evidence of a negative COVID-19 test each week you come to campus.
 You may participate in MCC pooled (saliva) testing session or be tested by another provider.

 No appointment is necessary.
-Sessions are held in the Flynn Campus Center (Monroe A/B) on the Brighton Campus.
+Sessions are held in the Flynn Campus Center (start in the Forum, 3-130) on the Brighton Campus.
 You will only be contacted if your test results are positive.
 If you are not contacted within 2 days of testing, your test result is negative.

 Other acceptable options to satisfy the testing requirement include: